 Scrub as You Remove the Brush

 Do not remove the brush in one motion.
-Instead, take this opportunity to lightly scrub upward as you pull the rod assembly upward.
+Instead, take this opportunity to lightly scrub up and down as you pull the rod assembly upward.
 When you reach a joining point, remove a rod and set it aside.